blickers/livebackup/README.md

 # livebackup

 This Bash script creates a bootable SquashFS live system from your currently running Linux installation.
+You can "hot backup" a live system to save your changes by creating a new live backup.
 Adapted from the original 'Live Ubuntu Backup' script by billbear@gmail.com, it has been streamlined to focus exclusively on live system backups.
 Unlike the original, it supports not just Ubuntu but any Debian-based Linux distribution.

 The SquashFS backup can be booted directly via GNU GRUB.
 Here's a typical GRUB configuration example for booting from a backup.squashfs file: